-Q. Where can I download Lost and Found, Time Stands Still, Never Look Back, the Emi Lost & Found series, Contessa, Olivia, Dear Jon, Livvy, Number Seven and/or Crossroads for free?
+Q. Where can I download Lost and Found, Time Stands Still, Never Look Back, the Emi Lost & Found series, Contessa, Olivia, Dear Jon, Livvy, Number Seven, Hollandtown Extras, Crossroads, Love Like We Do (side a), Love Like We Do (side b), Love Will, In the Wake of Wanting, or (It Happened) One Friday for free?

 A. Unfortunately, none of these books are offered for free, but WAIT!
 Before you go scouring the web for an unauthorized, illegal free download of my books (in epub, mobi, kindle, pdf, iBooks, whatever format), please check BookLending.com.
 I have worked on these books since the winter of 2008 while holding down a full-time job and managing a household on my own because I don’t make enough money on my books to pay the bills.
 My books are well-reviewed and incredibly reasonably priced.
 Borrowing the books from another reader through that website is a great way to read for free within the confines of what is ethical, acceptable and fair.

 Still thinking about finding the books for free?
 Please reconsider.

 Q. What age-range is recommended for the Choisie series, and why?

 A. While Contessa is in the Young Adult genre, I would say it would be recommended to teens no younger than a mature 16.
 While the book doesn’t have sex in it, there is talk of it, and there are sensual situations that many teens may find themselves in.
 You, as a parent, may want to read the book first to determine if it is appropriate for your teen.
 There is no violence and… maybe one or two curse-words, but that’s it.